 Front brakes are upgraded to 1996 base spec 13" diameter rotors with fresh PBR calipers and Carbotech XP20 pads throughout.
 Custom Vorshlag built twin Tilton master cylinder brake setup with balance bar replaced problematic OEM master and plastic brake booster.
 Fenders are flared for 18x12" wheels and 335mm tires at all 4 corners (which we can sell to you).
 Professionally built roll cage (which can fit tall people) with recent full repaint inside and out.
 This car is spotless and beautiful.
-Car is 150 pounds underweight (2900) for TTC but includes a ballast rack for adding weight quickly.
-Includes a fresh set of Hoosier R7 race tires (used for only 3 sessions since new) and TWO sets of 17x9.5" SSR wheels.
+Car is 2950 pounds and includes a ballast rack for adding weight plates quickly.
+Includes a sticker new set of 275/40/17 Falken RT-615K tires on the 17x9.5" SSR wheels.
 This Corvette needs nothing - turn the key and go race today!

 Title: Clear Texas title (not registered/inspected)

 Engine: Fresh forged LT1 engine, 296 whp/363 wtq